urbikn/statistical-dependancy-parsing/README.md

 ## Feature Templates

-The feature templates from the `features.py` file are as follows:
+The feature templates from the `features.py` file which are a modification of the feature-set from [McDonald et al. 2015](https://www.seas.upenn.edu/~strctlrn/bib/PDF/dependencyACL2005.pdf) are as follows:

 | Feature Template | Description |
 | --- | --- |